 Now the design variable used in the optimization is defined.
 The initial value 1 corresponds to a channel free from porous material.

-Now define the friction force to be used in the Laminar Flow interfaces, the viscous and friction dissipation which can be integrated over the domain to obtain a suitable objective function.
+Now define the friction force to be used in the Laminar Flow interfaces in the form of viscous and friction dissipation that can be integrated over the domain to obtain a suitable objective function.